IHSPR Institute Advisory Board Members – Biographies

 Residing in Winnipeg, Manitoba, Thomas is a proud Anishanaabe man; a proud father of three (two young men and a young woman); and a mishoom of two boys.
-He is a graduate of the Centre for Indigenous Environmental Resources (CIER), with a certificate in Environmental Protection, with the focus on environmental-related issues concerning Indigenous peoples and communities.
-Thomas is currently employed with the Province of Manitoba, Department of Sustainable Development, as an Engagement and Reconciliation Community Coordinator.
+He is a graduate of the Centre for Indigenous Environmental Resources (CIER), with a certificate in Environmental Protection, with the focus on environmental-related issues concerning Indigenous Peoples and communities.
+Thomas is currently employed with the Province of Manitoba, Agriculture and Resource Development, as an Engagement and Reconciliation Community Coordinator.

 Thomas’ goal is to work with Indigenous Peoples and communities, NGOs and government in the area of environment and health, applying traditional knowledge towards creating healthy environments, people and communities.
 As well as to work at a local, national and international level on Aboriginal issues related to the health, environment and development.